 Events volunteers are the ambassadors for the Broads Authority.
 As an organisation the Broads Authority runs a large number of events every year and finding volunteers to promote an understanding of the Broads to a wide audience is essential.
 Events volunteers will be involved in activities, interactive displays and discussions.
 The key attribute that we are looking for in this role is an enthusiasm to engage with people and a willingness to talk about the remarkable qualities of the Broads National Park.

-Tourist Information Volunteers are the faces of the Broads, often being the first Broads Authority affiliated person visitors to the park experience.
+Visitor Centre Volunteers are the faces of the Broads, often being the first Broads Authority-affiliated person visitors to the park experience.
 Essential qualities in these positions include confident communicating and a willingness to engage with the public to help them enjoy their time in the national park.
-Sites these volunteers can choose to work from include Whitlingham Country Park, Hoveton Tourist Information Centre, or Toad Hole Cottage at How Hill.
+Sites these volunteers can choose to work from include Hoveton Tourist Information Centre, or Toad Hole Cottage at How Hill.

-Communications volunteers work in reporting and photography roles to put together a newsletter on volunteering activities.
-They can help to hunt down press release stories for the Broads Authority Communications staff and help to bring the news and on goings of volunteers to the attention of in-house Broads Authority staff and the wider public.
+Communications volunteers work in reporting, information, social media design, website and photography roles to help the Broads Authority Communications Team.
+They help to research news stories to bring information to the attention of Broads Authority staff, volunteers and the wider public.

 Potter Heigham Volunteer

-Potter Heigham volunteers are a fun locally based team who work to maintain the Broads Authority owned areas of Potter Heigham.
+Potter Heigham Volunteers are a locally based team who work to maintain the Broads Authority owned areas of Potter Heigham.
 They work as a team to carry out activities such as mowing, litter picking, keeping signs clean, maintaining an information board and engaging with the public.
-They will also find themselves working with the ranger team for the area when occasions require it.
+They will also find themselves working with the Ranger Team for the area when needed.

 Are you a wizard with figures?
-If so you’ll love our position as a database volunteer.
-With so many projects on the go and often at the same time, the Broads Authority’s Environment Officers and Ecologists require capable individuals to handle spreadsheets, databases, data and data manipulation.
-This role involves the collating of information and the analysis of it, bringing together the results of a study or survey.
-Projects will vary.
+If so you’ll love our position as a Database Volunteer.
+With so many projects on the go and often at the same time, the Broads Authority’s Environment Officers need capable volunteers to handle spreadsheets, databases and data manipulation.
+The Database and Administration Volunteer roles can either be separate or combined roles dependent on the interests and skills of the volunteer.

-When Broads Authority staff have a lot to do, the administration volunteer has a vital role to play in the smooth running of the authority.
-Supporting our Education Officer and Ecologists, the admin volunteer will provide help with the day to day preparation of education and events materials, data inputting, and general administrative tasks to ensure that we deliver a high level of service to the public and stakeholders.
+As an Administration Volunteer you will provide support for our Education Officer and other Broads Authority staff with the day to day preparation of education and events materials, data inputting, and general administrative tasks to ensure that we deliver a high level of service to the public and stakeholders.
+The Administration and Database Volunteer roles can either be separate or combined roles dependent on the interests and skills of the volunteer.